ajocelynpatrick/QtGenTools/README.txt

 	  --uicOpts=<opts>  Command line options given to uic --rccOpts=<opts>  Command line options given to rcc

 Example of use:
 ---------------

 	QtGenTools --inD=YourProjectDir --outD=YourProjectDir/QtGen
 				--mocOpts=-b"stdafx.h"

-	This command will parse YourProjectDir and parse all Qt input files, run the appropriate tool and place generated code files in YourProjectDir/QtGen.
+	This command will parse YourProjectDir, find all Qt input files, run the appropriate tools and place generated code files in YourProjectDir/QtGen.
 	In addition, with this example, meta-object files will have
 	#include "stdafx.h" as first directive, and be compatible with